Brendqnn/axiom/README.md

 # Axiom

-Axiom is a 3D graphics engine built on top of OpenGL, in C.
+Axiom is a 3D graphics engine.

 ## Features: